Genivia/ugrep-indexer/README.md

 this small demo, depending on several factors, the size of the files indexed and the read speed of the file system.

-The indexing algorithm that I designed and implemented is *provably monotonic*: a higher accuracy increases search performance by reducing the false positive rate but increases index storage overhead.
-Likewise, a lower accuracy decreases search performance but reduces index storage overhead.
+The indexing algorithm that I designed is *provably monotonic*: a higher accuracy guarantees an increased search performance by reducing the false positive rate, but also increases index storage overhead.
+Likewise, a lower accuracy decreases search performance, but also reduces the index storage overhead.
+Therefore, I call this indexer a *monotonic indexer*.

 If file storage space is at a premium, you can dial down the index storage overhead by specifying a lower indexing accuracy.